October 16, 2025

 Up for managing a big project?
 Get project management tips from professionals to stay on top of your game.

 ClickUp is one of the most feature-packed tools I tested, making it ideal for managing my team’s content calendar while experimenting with automation.
+In fact, its a top contender if you’re searching for the best project management tool for software development.
 I started by customizing a list view for managing deadlines and a board view for visualizing the content pipeline.

-ClickUp’s time-tracking feature was a pleasant surprise.
+ClickUp’s time-tracking feature was a pleasant surprise — easily one of the reasons it stands out as the best project management app with time tracking.
 It let me measure how long each stage of production (like editing or graphic design) took, which helped refine our workflows.
-Additionally, the in-built AI assistant made the creation of tasks and documentation faster.
+Additionally, the built-in AI assistant made creating tasks and documentation much faster.

 What impressed me most was ClickUp’s automation capabilities.
 For example, I set up rules to move tasks into a “Review” column once their status was marked “Ready for edit.”
 It felt like having an extra assistant managing more minor details.
 The reporting dashboards provided insights into overdue tasks and team productivity, which were actionable and clear.